Create a Website Account - Manage notification subscriptions, save form progress and more.

 For more information about taxing districts, contact the Auditor's Office at:451 Government WayCoeur d'Alene, ID 83814Phone: 208-446-1000

 Show All Answers

-The first thing you need to know about property taxes is that they are budget driven.
-This means that all property values could stay exactly the same and property taxes could still increase because of budget increases.
+Property are budget driven.
+This means that all property values could stay exactly the same and property taxes could still increase due to of budget increases.

-Property taxes are the principal source of income for cities, counties and special-purpose governments like fire, schools, library, cemetery and other districts.
+Property taxes are the principal source of income for cities, counties and special-purpose governments like schools, libraries, cemetery, fire, and other taxing districts.
 The county Treasurer sends and collects the tax, then distributes it to these local governments.
-At the assessor's office, our job is to make sure homes and businesses are valued correctly.
-Under Idaho Code 63-205, our assessed value must be the same as the actual market value of that property as it is on January 1st.
+At the Assessor's Office, our job is to make sure homes and businesses are valued correctly.
+Under Idaho Code 63-205, our assessed value must be the same as the actual market value of that property as it is on January 1st of each year.

-Budget Request divided by property value equals tax rate (levy)
+Budget divided by property value equals tax levy rate

 Properties are generally served by more than one tax district, so the levies of all the tax districts serving your property are added together.
 The geographical areas in each county having a common group of tax districts is called a Code Area.
 The levy for this Code Area is shown in the table below.